Jacob-Walton/fluid-sim/README.md

 ## Fonts and Licensing

 The project includes `src/fonts/Ubuntu-Light.ttf`, which is licensed under the [Ubuntu Font License](https://canonical.com/legal/font-licence).
-Please ensure compliance with the license when using or distributing this font.